Allegations against Roy Moore roil US evangelical ranks

 Although Trump won 80 percent of the white evangelical vote in his presidential victory, his candidacy exposed and hardened rifts among conservative Christians about partisan politics, the personal character of government leaders and the Gospel.
 Surveys by the Public Religion Research Institute found that the percentage of white evangelicals who said they still trusted the leadership of a politician who commits an immoral act rose from 30 percent in 2011 to 72 percent last year.

-Still, a solid minority of conservative Christians adopted the #NeverTrump hashtag on social media and joined those outside of evangelicalism who said “values voters” had lost their values.
+Still, a solid minority of conservative Christians adopted the NeverTrump hashtag on social media and joined those outside evangelicalism who said “values voters” had lost their values.
 Women and black evangelicals especially emerged as critics of Trump’s remarks about women, immigrants, African-Americans and Muslims.
-Many of these same critics of Trump’s behavior and rhetoric condemned Moore in recent days, and bemoaned the fact that some evangelicals were standing by him.
+Many of these same critics of Trump’s behavior and rhetoric condemned Moore in recent days and bemoaned the fact that some evangelicals were standing by him.

 “Okay, seriously, we elected a man president who bragged about using his power and authority to sexually assault women,” tweeted Kyle James Howard, an African-American student at the Southern Baptist Theological Seminary.
 “Why are we surprised that members of his party would now be defending a party member’s sexual assault of a minor?”